equinor/configsuite-tui/docs/source/user_guide/usage.rst

 =====
 Launching the TUI
 -----------------
-The TUI can be launched from the CLI, the Python Shell or inline in a function.
+The TUI can be launched from the CLI, the Python Shell, or inline in a function.

 Launching from the CLI
 ^^^^^^^^^^^^^^^^^^^^^^